pjaos/radiohead_mgos/mgos_examples/serial_rx_broadcast/README.md

 ## Overview

-A radiohead client program using a radio attached to the serial port using Mongoose OS.
+A radiohead rx broadcast program using a radio attached to the serial port using Mongoose OS.